Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 | `:post`          | `CurlPostDownloadStrategy`
 | `:svn`           | `SubversionDownloadStrategy`

-If you need more control over the way files are downloaded and staged, you can create a custom download strategy and specify it using the [`url`](https://rubydoc.brew.sh/Formula#url-class_method) method's `:using` option:
+If you need more control over the way files are downloaded and staged, you can create a custom download strategy and specify it with the `:using` option:

 ```ruby
 class MyDownloadStrategy < SomeHomebrewDownloadStrategy